DanielOaks/SublimeLove/README.md

 Go to the **src** directory.
 If Love2D has been updated, run **scrape_api.py**, which generates **api.txt** and **callbacks.txt**, then run **build.py** which assembles the Sublime files.

 **Love.JSON-tmLanguage** is an expanded version of the Lua syntax highlighter.
 Leave the **lua-love** repository entry empty, as its filled in by **build.py**

+GLSL
+====
+The GLSL syntax highlighting has been adapted from the upstream repo `euler0/sublime-glsl <https://github.com/euler0/sublime-glsl>`_.
+This file is released into the public domain, as per the source repo.